 Here’s what to include in your education section:

-- your degree name
+Your degree name

-- your graduation date (if it’s within the last 15 years)
+The name of the college or high school (and its location) – Your graduation date (if it’s within the last 15 years)

 - Latin honors